wmay/euc-safety/_guides/impact.md

 ## Elbows

 Skateboard and motorcycle elbow pads are both good options.
+After hearing about people breaking bones while wearing motorcycle CE level 1 elbow pads, I recommend looking for CE level 2.
+Most non-jacket motorcycle elbow pads are only CE level 1, but there are a couple of CE level 2 options.

+Some skate brands offer "pro" or "elite" versions of their pads that contain additional padding, so those are also good options.

 ## Hips